-II.
 Curriculum Policy

 The Integrated Global Studies Program organizes and implements the following educational curriculum in order to realize the diploma policy set forth for the program.
+The program provides education and learning that utilizes active learning, experiential learning, online education, etc., according to the educational content of lectures, practical skill courses and seminars.

 - (1) In order to foster "integrated thinking", the Integrated Global Studies Program offers interdisciplinary and integrated specialized education beyond the borders of humanities, social and natural sciences, and is built on their liberal arts education.
 In the 2nd Year students start studying Multidisciplinary Subjects, and then IGS Subjects, one subject of which, in principle, is completed in eight weeks and acquires one credit.
 Therefore, they are able to touch on a greater number of academic fields in order to acquire a broad range of knowledge, which is intended to enable students to foster the ability to understand events from a "global vision" and with "integrated thinking."
 They also have the opportunity to take classes offered not only at the Department of Integrated Arts and Sciences but also at other schools, to enhance their specialization or to enable them to take interdisciplinary studies in other fields.
 "Graduation Thesis" in the 4th year, as a practical educational task, requires students to fully exert their expertise and utilize their "integrated thinking". - (2) 1st Year: Students take Liberal Arts Education, including Foreign Languages.
-They are also required to take the Introductory Seminar for 1st-Year Students and Contemporary Issues of Japan II offered in the 1st semester, as well as and Contemporary World Issues I offered in the 2nd semester, in order to learn about the three fields "Culture and Tourism", "Peace and Communication", and "Environment and Society."
+They are also required to take the Introductory Seminar for 1st-Year Students and Invitation to Global Integrated Studies I offered in the 1st semester, as well as and Invitation to Global Integrated Studies II offered in the 2nd semester, in order to learn about the three fields "Culture and Tourism", "Peace and Communication", and "Environment and Society."
 Through courses and discussions among students, they will come to understand interdisciplinary approaches to the various problems facing international society. - (3) 2nd Year: Students take Multidisciplinary Subjects in order to learn basic knowledge and methodologies in various fields as a foundation for discussing the various problems of international society.
 At the same time, they take IGS core subjects to foster their basic literacy and learn the subject.
 Based on this foundation, they will acquire a wide range of knowledge, skills, and thinking abilities useful for integrated global studies across the whole framework of academic fields.
-Students who are Japanese native speakers will study abroad for about half a year, where the credits they have acquired will be approved as credits for Elective Subjects.
-They can take advanced language subjects from the 2nd year onward. - (4) 3rd Year: Students gain experience in group work with those belonging to diverse cultures, nationalities, and different areas of expertise, in Project-Type Problem Solving Research and Global Internship Subjects, while continuing to take IGS subjects to enhance their expertise.
+Students who are Japanese native speakers will study abroad for about half a year, where the credits they have acquired will be approved as credits for Elective Subjects. - (4) 3rd Year: Students gain experience in group work with those belonging to diverse cultures, nationalities, and different areas of expertise, in Project-Type Problem Solving Research and Global Internship Subjects, while continuing to take IGS subjects to enhance their expertise.
 They can also select Elective Subjects offered in Japanese at the Department of Integrated Arts and Sciences, and at other schools, in order to further enhance their expertise.
-It will be useful for students who are not Japanese native speakers to take Specialized Subjects offered in Japanese at the Department of Integrated Arts and Sciences, in order to enhance their command of advanced Japanese language. - (5) 4th Year: Students are required to take "Graduation Thesis".
-Select one of the following:
+It will be useful for students who are not Japanese native speakers to take Specialized Subjects offered in Japanese at the Department of Integrated Arts and Sciences, in order to enhance their command of advanced Japanese language.